 Day 4 - The TV location of 'the Mill', Rosslyn Chapel, the church where Jamie and Claire were married, Prestonpans battlefield, the Duke's kitchenToday we will journey to Gosford House which doubled as the stable building at the Palace of Versailles in France in the TV series.
 Next we'll see "the Mill" where Jamie dove in the frigid water to free the stuck wheel.
 The filming was done at the "picturesque Preston Mill – one of the oldest, working, water-driven meal mills in Scotland".
 After searching around for Jamie's clothes, you'll stop for a visit at Rosslyn Chapel (as long as we're in the neighborhood).
 From there you'll go to the beautiful church where the wedding took place.
 The Glencorse Old Kirk is still used today as a wedding venue so our visit will have to be arranged in advance and may need to be moved around in the schedule.
 Muiravonside Country Park is described beautifully by VisitScotland as the park that "lends its backdrop to the dramatic Battle of Prestonpans, and doubles as a British encampment and the English countryside.
 Visit and lose yourself in acres of woodland and parkland, follow the River Avon Heritage Trail to see relics of industrial archaeology, and explore the spectacular river gorge."
 Near by is the Callendar House which was used as Bellhurst Manor and the authentic Georgian working kitchen was that of the Duke of Sandringham.
 Hotel or B&B in Stirling TBD

 Day 5 - Exterior of Bellhurst Manor, Dumfries & Galloway, the coast where Jamie & Claire sail for France, The Fox's LairToday you will travel south of Glasgow to Sam's neck of the woods down by Dumfries & Galloway.
 The main stop will be Drumlanrig Castle which was used for the filming of the exterior, living rooms and bedrooms of Bellhurst Manor.
 It is a magnificent 17th century castle which contains over 40 acres of lovely gardens.
-On the way to our next stop, we'll drive through the two towns where Sam grew up: Balmaclellan and New Galloway.
-The destination is Dunure which is on the lovely coast of Scotland and is where the filming took place for Season 3 (episode 309 The Doldrums).
+The next destination is Dunure which is on the lovely coast of Scotland and is where the filming took place for Season 3 (episode 309 The Doldrums).
 The next stop is the quaint seaside town of Troon in Ayrshire.
 This is the setting for the scene where Claire, Jamie and Murtagh arrive at the coast to board a 17th century ship to deliver Jamie to France.
 This is where Angus get overly friendly in his farewell to Claire and Rupert is the gallant one.
 "Overlooking the Isle of Arran, Troon boasts stunning sandy beaches and is a wonderful destination" even without the ties to Outlander.
 Our final stop for the day will be Dean Castle Country Park which stand in for the home of Lord Lovat, Beaufort Castle.
 This is where Claire and Jamie went to try to persuade the old fox to send his clan to aid Charles Stuart.
 Hotel or B&B in Stirling TBD

 Day 6 - Glencoe, Fort William, Isle of SkyeOn this day, you will see the breathtaking hills and valleys of Glencoe which is featured in the opening credits of Outlander.
 There will be time for photo stops so you can get out of the van and actually experience this lovely area.
 From there it is a short journey to Fort William where you will tour the quaint West Highland Museum.
 It is exceptionally well stocked with unusual artifacts from Scotland's varied history including many different pieces of Jacobite memorabilia.
 After lunch you will travel on to visit the most photographed castle in Scotland - Eilean Donan Castle. ...
 Then you will experience 2 nights on magical Isle of Skye.
 Portree for the night.
 B&B: Hotel or B&B in Portree TBD